st3v3nmw/fanaka/work-options.rst

 Different working arrangements
 ==============================

-Every path you choose will have its benefits and disadvantages.
+..  rubric:: Every path you choose will have its benefits and disadvantages.

 ..  sidebar::